chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * Hover the mouse pointer over a note bar to see details of the note, its note name, note number, channel, track, etc.
 * Hover over a note track to see the note name and octave of the track.
-* While drag-selecting the viewer shows the time in ticks of the first and last selected note, and the duration of the selection in ticks.
+* While dragging to select notes the viewer shows the time in ticks of the first and last selected note  followed by the duration of the selection in ticks.

 ## Main Toolbar